QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     Running video : https://www.youtube.com/watch?v=Zb9La3qb4fs

-    Note : When date "To" is earlier then date "From", transactions are still retrieved ->   Bug -> The test fill fail Transactions are retrieved when at future dates -> Bug
+    Note : When date "To" is earlier then date "From", transactions are still retrieved ->   Bug Transactions are retrieved when at future dates -> Bug

            2 Tests are described in Examples ->   The test runs 2 times